Jeffrey A. Rosen: Deputy Attorney General

 On December 25, 2020, an explosion occurred in Nashville, TN.
 With Attorney General Barr having departed, Rosen reportedly was briefed on the incident and directed that all DOJ resources be made available to assist in the investigation.

 Near the end of December 2020, a Pakistani court ordered the release of Ahmed Omar Saeed Sheikh, the main suspect in the 2002 kidnapping and murder of Daniel Pearl, a Wall Street Journal reporter.
-Rosen announced that the United States stands ready to take custody of Sheikh to stand trial in the U.S., adding that the Pakistan “rulings reversing his conviction and ordering his release are an affront to terrorism victims everywhere”.
+Rosen announced that the United States was ready to take custody of Sheikh to stand trial in the U.S., adding that the Pakistan “rulings reversing his conviction and ordering his release are an affront to terrorism victims everywhere”.

-Acting Attorney General
+Acting Attorney General; pressure over 2020 election results

 On December 14, 2020, it was announced that Rosen would become acting Attorney General on December 24, the day after William Barr's resignation took effect.
 According to a January 21, 2021, report in The New York Times, even before Barr had left, Rosen was summoned to the Oval Office and pressured by President Donald Trump to aid him in his attempts to reverse the results of the 2020 election.
 Trump asked him to file Justice Department legal briefs supporting lawsuits against the election results, and to appoint special prosecutors to investigate unfounded allegations of voter fraud and accusations against Dominion Voting Systems.
 Rosen declined, saying that the department had already investigated and had found no evidence of widespread voter fraud.
 However, Trump continued to press him and acting Deputy Attorney General Richard Donoghue.
 In late December, Trump phoned Rosen "nearly every day" to tell him about claims of voter fraud or improper vote counts.
 Trump also asked Rosen to appoint a special counsel to look into allegations of voter fraud, and another special counsel to investigate Joe Biden's son Hunter.
 Rosen rejected these requests.

 In late December Jeffrey Clark, the acting head of the Justice Department's Civil Division, told Rosen and other top Justice Department officials that the department should announce it was investigating serious election fraud issues.
 He asked them to sign a letter to Georgia officials claiming the DOJ had "identified significant concerns that may have impacted the outcome of the election in multiple States" and urging the Georgia legislature to convene a special session for the "purpose of considering issues pertaining to the appointment of Presidential Electors."
 Rosen and Donoghue rejected the proposal, as the department had previously determined and announced that there was no significant fraud.
 Rosen told the president that the DOJ could not "flip a switch and change the election," to which Trump replied, “I don't expect you to do that.
 Just say the election was corrupt and leave the rest to me and the Republican congressmen.”
 The president urged Rosen to “just have a press conference.”
 Rosen refused.
 “We don't see that.
 We're not going to have a press conference.”